subhasish442003/Learning-Azure-AI-/README.md

 ### Usage
 Run the script and ask questions like "What time is it in London?" or "What day is 12/25/2024?".
 Type `quit` to exit.

+#ReadMe file for Recognize and synthesize speech
+This Python project demonstrates the use of Azure Cognitive Services for speech recognition and synthesis.
+It performs the following tasks:

+Recognizes spoken commands using Azure Speech-to-Text.
+Responds to the command "What time is it?" by announcing the current time using Azure Text-to-Speech.
+Uses an SSML (Speech Synthesis Markup Language) response for a richer audio experience.
+Prerequisites :
+Azure Speech service API key and region.
+Python packages: azure-cognitiveservices-speech, dotenv, playsound.
+A time.wav file as an audio prompt for transcription.